apache/struts-site/source/core-developers/web-xml.md

 {:toc}

 The `web.xml` web application descriptor file represents the core of the Java web application, so it is appropriate that it is also part of the core of the Struts framework.
-In the `web.xml` file, Struts defines its FilterDispatcher, the Servlet Filter class that initializes the Struts framework and handles all requests.
-This filter can contain initialization parameters that affect what, if any, additional configuration files are loaded and how the framework should behave.
+In the `web.xml` file you can use one of the two options:
+1. Configure `org.apache.struts2.dispatcher.filter.StrutsPrepareAndExecuteFilter` which acts as a central point of initializing the Struts framework and handles all requests.
+2. Use combination of `org.apache.struts2.dispatcher.filter.StrutsPrepareFilter` and `org.apache.struts2.dispatcher.filter.StrutsExecuteFilter`
+  to support custom integration with other frameworks like Sitemesh.

 ## Simple Example